Close Menu

 These dreams promote self-examination.
 Use your dreams as a tool for reflection.
 Ask yourself about your current challenges and consider seeking support through prayer or conversations with trusted friends.

-Now you might want to learn more about this: What is the Biblical Meaning of the Number 5 and Its Cultural Significance in Everyday Life
+Now you might want to learn more about this: Biblical Meaning of Eating Roasted Corn in the Dream and Its Significance for Spiritual Growth

 Historical Perspectives on Dreams